-- Inpatient: when determined by the CO-OP's Behavioral Health/Substance Use Disorder Provider to be necessary, or when outpatient treatment is not feasible, services for diagnosis and medical treatment for alcoholism and abuse of drugs. - Outpatient: services for the diagnosis, medical treatment and rehabilitation, including individual, group, and family counseling, and outpatient detoxification services for recovery from the effects of alcoholism and abuse of drugs.

-• Detoxification: treatment for withdrawal from the physiological effects of alcohol and drug abuse.
-Inpatient detoxification is considered appropriate treatment only for life-threatening withdrawal syndromes associated with drug and alcohol dependence.
+- Inpatient: when determined by the CO-OP's Behavioral Health/Substance Use Disorder Provider to be necessary, or when outpatient treatment is not feasible, services for diagnosis and medical treatment for alcoholism and abuse of drugs.
+Some services may require authorization by the CO-OP's Behavioral Health/Substance Use Disorder Provider. - Outpatient: services for the diagnosis, medical treatment and rehabilitation, including individual, group, and family counseling, and outpatient detoxification services for recovery from the effects of alcoholism and abuse of drugs. - Detoxification: treatment for withdrawal from the physiological effects of alcohol and drug abuse.
+Inpatient detoxification is considered appropriate treatment only for lifethreatening withdrawal syndromes associated with drug and alcohol dependence.

-NOTE: All Inpatient and non-routine outpatient non-emergency Mental Health, Severe Mental Illness or Substance Use Disorder services require Prior Authorization by the CO-OP's Behavioral Health/Substance Use Disorder Provider.
+NOTE: All Inpatient and certain non-routine outpatient non-emergency Mental Health, Severe Mental Illness or Substance Use Disorder services require Prior Authorization bv the CO-OP's Behavioral Health/Substance Use Disorder Provider.
 Members must contact the CO-OP at 702-823-2667 or 855-606-2667 for assistance in obtaining Prior Authorization for Covered Services.
 The CO-OP's Behavioral Health/Substance Use Disorder Provider will assist in scheduling an appointment or will make a referral to the appropriate Provider based on the service requested and the associated level of acuity.
 If the Member is unable to contact the CO-OP due to an emergency admission the Member must contact the CO-OP as soon as reasonably possible following the emergency admission to obtain Prior Authorization of any needed follow up care.